-Travelers who are planning a trip to Lithuania are required to know about the upcoming changes in the visa waiver program, set to take effect at the end of 2022.
-The ETIAS (also known as the European Travel Information and Authorization System) waiver program is a system that requires travelers from more than 60 countries to apply for a waiver before they can legally enter the Schengen Zone.
+Travellers who are planning a trip to Lithuania should know about the upcoming entry requirements, set to take effect at the end of 2022.
+The ETIAS (also known as the European Travel Information and Authorisation System) waiver program is a system that requires travellers from more than 60 countries to apply for a visa waiver before they can legally enter the Schengen Area.

 Thankfully, the process is quick, simple, and can be completed in a matter of minutes.

 Lithuania, the EU, and the Schengen Area